Midas Transmission Fluid Change Cost

 Fluid stock at a typical Midas franchise covers the mainstream specs: Dexron VI, Mercon LV, ATF+4, and a universal CVT fluid.
 Mercon ULV is stocked at most franchises in markets where the Ford 10R80 family is common.
 OEM-locked fluids such as Honda DW-1, Honda HCF-2, Subaru CVTF-II, Toyota WS in some markets, and BMW ATF-6 are typically not stocked, and the counter rep should turn the job away rather than substitute a non-spec fluid.
 Enforcement varies by franchise.

-The Midas Gold tier and bundle pricing
+The Midas Touch Maintenance Package and bundle pricing

 How Midas compares to the alternatives